 The I-270 North Environmental Assessment study milestones are listed below:

 - Summer 2013 Public Meeting #1

 - Early 2014 Public Meeting #2

 - Winter 2015-Spring 2016 Study Hiatus Due to Funding Constraints

 - Early 2017 Study Complete

 The Federal Highway Administration (FHWA) determined that the Preferred Alternative for the I-270 North EA will have no significant impact on the area.
 This meant the Missouri Department of Transportation (MoDOT) was able to move to the next step for improving I-270.
-Currently $225 million is available for the first phase of upgrading the corridor.
+Currently $225 million is available for upgrading the corridor.